slimtoolkit/examples/vuejs-compose/README.md

 make fat-validate                # send a request to the running web service make fat-stop                    # stop the running web service

-make slim-build                  # turn the "fat" image into a "slim" one make slim-run                    # run the compose file using the "slim" image make slim-validate               # send a request to the running web service make slim-stop                   # stop the running web service
+make slim-build-compose          # turn the "fat" image into a "slim" one using docker-compose file make slim-run                    # run the compose file using the "slim" image make slim-validate               # send a request to the running web service make slim-stop                   # stop the running web service